Stop & Shop: 1980s

-In 1980, Stop & Shop had supermarkets in Massachusetts, Connecticut, Rhode Island, New Jersey, and southern New York state.
+In 1980, Stop & Shop had supermarkets in Massachusetts, Connecticut, Rhode Island, New Jersey, and southern New York.
 The stores were then typical in size at about 30000 sqft on average.
 Many were next door to their then-co-owned Bradlees Department stores.
 In the New York and Philadelphia metro areas, Stop & Shop was not able to compete successfully.
 In 1982, Stop & Shop exited New Jersey, selling most of the stores that were profitable to A&P, which would use these stores to replace their aging fleet of stores.
 A few stores were sold to ShopRite owners as well as Foodtown owners.
 Other stores were closed and converted to other uses.
 In New York State, they sold some of their stores to A&P while selling others to Grand Union and closing others, converting them also to other uses.

 In 1982, Stop & Shop built its first superstore in the Pembroke, Massachusetts, area.
 Superstores were 45,000 to 80,000 sqft.
 In addition to traditional supermarket offerings, these stores featured bakeries, pharmacies, moderate selections of general merchandise one would not expect to find at a supermarket, expanded deli departments, cafes, and a salad bar.
 Some of these stores would feature a bank, expanded liquor and beer, video rentals, etc. Throughout the 1980s and into the 1990s, the traditional supermarkets were converted into superstores.
-Some were remodeled, others were torn down and a new store rebuilt in the same location, while others were closed and replaced with a superstore within two miles.
+Some were remodeled, others were torn down, and a new store was rebuilt in the same location, while others were closed and replaced with a superstore within two miles.

-In early 1985 Stop & Shop bought the small discount store chain Almy's.
+In early 1985, Stop & Shop bought the small discount store chain Almy's.
 The remaining Almy's locations closed in 1987.

-In the late 1980s, following a hostile takeover bid by Herbert Haft's Dart Group, The Stop & Shop Supermarket Company was acquired by leveraged buyout specialists Kohlberg Kravis Roberts and was taken private.
+In the late 1980s, following a hostile takeover bid by Herbert Haft's Dart Group, The Stop & Shop Supermarket Company was acquired by leveraged buyout specialists KKR and was taken private.
 Shortly thereafter, Medi-Mart was sold to Walgreens; Bradlees was spun off as its own corporation.
-After several years, while KKR explored merger possibilities with Safeway (which it also controlled at the time), Stop & Shop was sold at public offering.
+After several years, while KKR explored merger possibilities with Safeway (which it also controlled at the time), Stop & Shop was sold in a public offering.

-By 1990, Stop & Shop operated in Connecticut, Rhode Island, and in Boston and Springfield, Massachusetts areas, with one store in New York state.
+By 1990, Stop & Shop operated in Connecticut, Rhode Island, and in Boston and Springfield, Massachusetts, with one store in New York state.